How does GoShip.com choose carriers?

 Refunds and disputes

-If for any reason there was an issue with your shipment or your shipment needs to be cancelled, reach out to our billing team so we can handle your request as soon as possible.
-GoShip.com will charge a cancellation fee of 10% of shipment with a minimum fee of $100.
+If for any reason there was an issue with your shipment or your shipment needs to be canceled, reach out to our billing team so we can handle your request as soon as possible.
+Refunds may take from 3 – 5 days to process, depending on your bank.
+GoShip.com will charge a cancellation fee of $25 for LTL and $175 for full truckload.

 How do I contact GoShip.com?